Table of contents

 Collecting feedback about customers’ experiences with your product or service can help product, customer success, customer support, and marketing teams understand what’s working and where there is room for improvement.
-You can collect feedback proactively with polls, customer surveys, interviews, or by asking for reviews.
+You can collect feedback proactively by using a poll maker, customer surveys, interviews, interactive flipbook forms, or by asking for reviews.

 Start with a clear goal.
 Do you want to build better products?
 Are you seeking input on new features?
 Do you want to get to the root of recent complaints?
 Once you know your reasons for gathering feedback, it will help you decide which methods to use.

 6. Resolve customer issues and queries in a timely manner and to the best of their expectations

 Research shows that about 60% of consumers won’t return to a brand after only a single poor customer service experience.
 But the situation isn’t hopeless.
 67% of customers will stay if their issue is resolved during their first support interaction.
 So while your business can’t afford to make many mistakes, you can turn situations around if you fix them immediately.

 No one likes to deal with irate customers, but problems are inevitable.
 Your team can learn to embrace difficult situations and turn them around.
 Customers whose problems have been resolved to their satisfaction often become more loyal than they were before, thanks to theService Recovery Paradox.

 Remember that your customers are not random ticket numbers, they are people.
 You will succeed as long as you listen and put conversations and caring first.
 Empower your teams to offer creative solutions, and proactively work to reduce customer complaints before they happen.

 Depending on your industry, bringing in new customers can cost anywhere fromfive to 25 times more than selling to your current customers.

 That’s why building customer relationships and inspiring loyalty is one of the most important things your business can do.